aucoop/servidor_base/README.md

 ./install.sh
 ```

-During the installation process it will be prompt a menu for you to chose which services do you want to include in the server.
+During the installation process it will be prompt a menu for you to chose which academic services do you want to include in the server.